Skip to main content

 Research topics

-• accountability of professors in the Medical Laboratory Sector
+• accountability in the healthcare sector

 • transfusion science (immunology)